psbrandt/openmrs-contrib-reactexample/README.md

 # OpenMRS React Example Application

-> Demonstration or using [React](http://facebook.github.io/react/) and [openmrs.js](https://github.com/psbrandt/openmrs.js)
+> Demonstration of using [React](http://facebook.github.io/react/) and [openmrs.js](https://github.com/psbrandt/openmrs.js)

-:bulb: ** This is a small app hacked together in a group programming session during the Stripe Open-Source Retreat.
+:bulb: **This is a small app hacked together in a group programming session during the Stripe Open-Source Retreat.
 You probably shouldn't use it for anything.**

 ## OpenMRS Server